Every business is the sum of its employees, and human resources – HR for short – is all about managing a happy, efficient and effective staff.

 Bath-based citrusHR is primarily a consulting business with a specialty in employment law for small businesses and charities.
 Its software can be purchased as a standalone or in conjunction with a full HR support service.

-citrusHR pricing begins at £2 per user per month for software only, with a minimum commitment of £20 per month and a 14-day free trial available.
-The full HR Support Service with software is £7 per employee per month, along with a £50 flat fee.
+For citrusHR software, uk pricing begins at £2 per user per month for software only, with a minimum commitment of £20 per month and a 14-day free trial.

 BreatheHR‘s comprehensive package manages staff data, documents, expenses, sick days, holiday leave, appraisals and meetings from one dashboard.
 Its detailed analytics and extensive reports highlight company trends, helping you to nip problems in the bud as they arise.